kitten-science/kitten-scientists/packages/documentation/docs/sections/workshop.md

 Just craft as many items as possible, respecting your [Resource Control configuration](./resource-control.md).

-### Limited Crafting
+### Eco Mode

-For a limited item to be crafted, we first look at all the materials that are required for the item to be crafted, and at our current stock for the item.
+Previously known as "Limited Mode", Eco Mode will try to spend your resources conservatively, and build up the target resource more gradually.
+For an item to be crafted, we first look at all the materials that are required for the item to be crafted, and at our current stock for the item.
 We then calculate how much of our materials would be required to build all the items _we already have in stock_.
 If we have more materials than _that_, then we allow the additional materials to be crafted into more of the craftable item.

+Additionally, KS will not increase the resource beyond one additional order of magnitude in a single frame.
+This is intended to prevent KS from crafting unreasonable amounts of resources after a reset, using up all your resources.

 !!! example